The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: One Color

 These claims drastically restrict the structure of the graph $G$ and will allow us to prove that $G$ is a cycle.
-Intuitively speaking, the claims imply that, when looking towards the connected component $G[C]$ from any of the $w_i$, the graph has a tree-like structure, i.e., the initial segments of paths up to length $d-1$ starting in $w_i$ form a tree rooted in $w_i$.
+Intuitively speaking, the claims imply that, for each of the $w_i$, the graph induced by $w_i$ and all vertices in $G[C]$ with distance at most $d-1$ to $w_i$ is sufficiently similar to a tree.

 For $k' \in \{d,\dots,2d\}$, let

 Let $k \in \{d,\dots,2d\}$ be the maximal number such that $\mathcal{C}_k \neq \emptyset$.
 Note that $k \leq 2d-2$ by Claim \ref{cl:c-d-d}.
 First suppose that $k \geq d+1$.